mlgarchery/chess_unity/README.md

 ## Advice

-pAnd an env variable UNITYPATH with the path to your Unity.exe
+Add an env variable UNITYPATH with the path to your Unity.exe